terraref/documentation/clowder.md

 More information about Clowder can be found on the [official NCSA website](https://clowder.ncsa.illinois.edu/).

+## Interface
+Clowder consists of Datasets, Collections and Spaces.
+* **Datasets** consist of one or more files with associated metadata.
+* **Collections** consist of one or more datasets.
+* **Spaces** consist of collections and datasets.
+Spaces allow for particular roles to be assigned to particular users.

+You can request an account for the [development instance of Clowder](http://141.142.209.122/clowder/) where this is being tested by clicking **Sign up** in the upper-right corner.

+Once access is granted to the desired data, you can explore collections and datasets.
+Datasets offer a **Metadata** tab that displays associated information; for example, the contents of .json files originally packaged with the data.
+In development is the ability to launch an Analysis Environment with a dataset attached to facilitate research: when viewing a dataset you can use the **Tool sessions** menu on the lower right sidebar to create new instances of analysis environments where files in the dataset can be examined.

+***

 ## Installation
 **Software dependencies**
 At minimum, Clowder requires the following software installed: